In order for us to provide you with the most accurate quote we need you to provide us with some key bits of information.

 Q. Do we have to provide the broadband if you live stream with for us?

 A. No but it’s cheaper if you can.
-We have our own broadband provided by our bonded cellular encoders and we also use satellite vans but you will pay for the data used so if you can provide some it will keep the costs down.
+We can use our own broadband provided by our bonded cellular encoders and we also use Starlink and satellite vans but you will pay for the data used so if you can provide some it will keep the costs down.
 Read more about bonding here.

 Q. Do I pay per online viewer?

 A. Not normally.
-UK Live Streaming normally uses a CDN like YouTube or Vimeo to stream to which is free to use.
+We normally uses a CDN like YouTube or Vimeo to stream to which is free to use.

 Q. Are the broadcasts viewable on a mobile device?